 - 1. To the student themselves. - 2.
 To officials of the college, faculty, and staff who have legitimate educational interests.
 Determination of legitimate education interest will be made by the respective record keepers. - 3.
 To officials of another institution in which a student intends to enroll. - 4.
 To certain Federal and State educational authorities - 5.
-In connection with financial aid for which a student has applied or which a student has received. - 6.
-To State or local officials or authorities to which such information is specifically required to be reported or disclosed pursuant to State statute adopted prior to November 19, 1994. - 7.
+In connection with financial aid for which a student has applied or which a student has received. - To State or local officials or authorities to which such information is specifically required to be reported or disclosed pursuant to State statute adopted prior to November 19, 1994. - 7.
 To organizations conducting research for, or on behalf of, educational agencies or institutions for the purpose of developing, validating or administering predictive tests, administering student aid programs and improving instruction.
 Information will be released if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than representatives of such organizations.
 Such information will be destroyed when no longer needed for the purpose for which it is conducted. - 8.
 Accrediting organizations in order to carry out their accrediting functions. - 9.
-Parents of a dependent student as defined in Section 152 of Title 26 of the Internal Revenue Code of 1954. - 10.
-To appropriate parties in health or safety emergency. - 11.
-To comply with a judicial order, or pursuant to any lawfully issued subpoena, under condition that if possible the students are notified of all such orders or subpoena in advance of the compliance there with by Parkland College.
+To appropriate parties in health or safety emergency. - 10.
+To comply with a judicial order, or pursuant to any lawfully issued subpoena, under condition that if possible the students are notified of all such orders or subpoena in advance of the compliance there with by Parkland e.
+Financial Aid

+College.
 Parkland is not required to notify the parent or student concerning release of information when a Federal grand jury subpoena is received that specifically orders the College not to disclose the content or existence of the subpoena to anyone.